silnrsi/font-daibannasil/README.md

 # font-daibannasil
-Font for the Dai Banna script
+Font for the Dai Banna script.